BecTome/Udacity_Azure-ML-Capstone/README.md

     <figcaption style="text-align:center">Figure 13: Code chunk for HyperDrive in python SDK.</figcaption>
 </figure>

+**Steps**
+1. Select Parameter Sampler
+2. Define a Policy
+3. Create a estimator using `train.py`.
+4. Define a `HyperDriveConfig` that aims to maximise accuracy with less than 10 runs and 4 concurrent at most because we have 4 nodes in the cluster at most.
+5. Submit the job and review the results.
+6. Register the model with `.register_model()`.

+* **Parameter sampler**: The parameter sampler I chose was `RandomParameterSampling` because it accepts both discrete and continuous hyperparameters.
+For `lr`, a uniform distribution choice was made in a range between 0.01 an 0.3 which is a quite common range for this kind of tasks.
+For `max_depth` we choose an arbitrary value between 3 and 10.
+Typically, larger values of `max_depth`can incur in overfitting.
+In addition to this, `num_leaves` and `n_estimators`have been chosen similarly, trying to cover the range of typical values based on my real personal experience.
+For these 3 hyperparameters, a random discrete choice was used.

+* **Early Stopping Policy**: The Policy chosen is `Bandit Policy`.
+This one tries to avoid unnecessary runs by comparing the metric obtained during a set of runs and, if it's much worst than the best one (given an `slack factor`), then there`s no more runs.

 To do the estimation we use the file train.py where a bit of feature engineering is done.
 We define 3 new variables: `Vol_Dens` which is mobile weight divided by screen volume, `px_dens` which is pixels density in mobile's screen and `talk_cons` which represents battery consumption due to calls.

 After that, train-test split is done with 80-20 ratio and LGBMClassifier is applied.